rNLKJA/UoM-DS-2019-2024/README.md

 - Mapping: give poase and observed landmarks, update map distribution.
 - Simultaneous Localization and Mapping (SLAM): given observed landmarks, update pose and map distribution.
 - Probabilistic formulation of SLAM: add landmark localtion L1, ..., Lk to the state vector, proceed as for localization.

+*Difference between Vonoroi diagrams for skeletonisation in robot path planning.*
+- It can be computationally difficult to compute Vonoroi diagrams in high-dimensional configuration space.

 **Bayesian Inference on Sensors**<br>
 Need some way to determine whether an obstacle is there, given multiple measurements from a sensor.